-Texas does not collect state income tax from individuals.
+Texas does not have an income tax code.

 Texas has a state sales tax rate of 6.25%.
 Counties, cities, transit, and special purpose districts have the option to impose additional, local sales and use taxes.
 These tax rates can add up to 2% to the state sales tax, making the combined total tax rate as high as 8.25% on purchased items.

-- Clothing (includes footwear), backpacks, and school supplies- under $100
+- Clothing (excluding accessories, athletic or protective clothing, and rentals of clothing or footwear), backpacks, and school supplies- $100 or less

-Texas collects more than 60 separate taxes, fees, and assessments (includes local sales taxes) on various items.
+The state of Texas collects more than 60 separate taxes, fees, and assessments (includes local sales taxes) on a number of items.
 Below are a few of the items taxed in the state:

 - Fireworks: 2% is added to the existing sales tax rate.
 Since this is a state tax, it doesn't affect the 2% local sales and use tax.
 Taxes collected from firework sales fund a program assisting rural fire departments